 Faure sequences are essentially (t,m,s)-nets in any prime b with $b \ge s$ and t = 0.
-A Faure sequence of b_m points is generated to be evenly distributed over the integration space, such that if we plot the sequence in the integration space together with the elementary intervals of area b{-m} , exactly one point will fall in each elementary interval (illustration in Figure 3 adapted from Ökten and Eastman, 2004).
+A Faure sequence of b^m points is generated to be evenly distributed over the integration space, such that if we plot the sequence in the integration space together with the elementary intervals of area b^{-m} , exactly one point will fall in each elementary interval [see Ökten and Eastman (14)].
+It must be noted, however, that in order to obtain an even distribution of points over an s-dimensional integration space a Faure sequence of b^m (b prime, $b \ge s$, m = 1, 2, 3...) points is required.

-Earlier studies have shown that for higher dimensions, the properties of the Faure sequence are poor for small values of n in equation (9) (Fox, 1986).
-We overcome this in our study by dropping the first 100000 multidimensional points for all the standard and scrambled Faure sequences generated.
+Earlier studies have shown that for higher dimensions, the properties of the Faure sequence are poor for small values of n in Equation 9 (15).
+We overcome this in our study by dropping the first 100,000 multidimensional points for all the standard and scrambled Faure sequences generated.